 - If you have leftovers, store them in an airtight container in the fridge for up to five days.
 To reheat, pop them in the air fryer set at 380° Fahrenheit for three minutes or until warm.
-Avoid microwaving leftover air fryer zucchini chips, this will make them lose their crunch.

 More Delicious Air Fryer Recipes

 Hey – you’ve made it this far, and now we’re best friends!
 If you make this recipe, I’d love for you to give it a star rating ★ below.
 Make sure you follow me on Instagram, Pinterest, and Facebook, too!